Signorini/mongo-migrate/README.md

 Subsequent attempts will simply output "complete", as they have already been executed on the given database. `mongodb-migrate` knows this because it stores migrations already run against the database in the `migrations` collection.
 ```
-	$ node mongodb-migrate -runmm
+	$ node mongodb-migrate-maestroserver-runmm
 	migration : complete
 ```

-If we were to create another migration using `node ./node_modules/mongodb-migrate -runmm create coolest-owner`, and then execute migrations again, we would execute only those not previously executed:
+If we were to create another migration using `node ./node_modules/mongodb-migrate-maestroserver-runmm create coolest-owner`, and then execute migrations again, we would execute only those not previously executed:
 ```
-	$ node ./node_modules/mongodb-migrate -runmm
+	$ node ./node_modules/mongodb-migrate-maestroserver-runmm
 	up : migrations/0015-coolest-owner
 ```

-If we were to then migrate using `node ./node_modules/mongodb-migrate -runmm down 5`.
+If we were to then migrate using `node ./node_modules/mongodb-migrate-maestroserver-runmm down 5`.
 This means to run from current revision, which in this case would be `0015-coolecst-owner`, down to revision number 5.
 Note that you can use either the revision number, or then full revision name `0005-add-pets`
 ```
-	$ node ./node_modules/mongodb-migrate -runmm down 5
+	$ node ./node_modules/mongodb-migrate-maestroserver-runmm down 5
 	down : migrations/0015-coolest-owner
 	down : migrations/0010-add-owners
 ```